 Get an insurance

-One of the most sensible things to do before you head for your trip is to get yourself a travel insurance.
+One of the most sensible things to do before you head for your trip is to get yourself travel insurance.
 Make sure to get the insurance that covers the cost of helicopter evacuation.

 We hope you do not get into a situation where there is a need to evacuate in the middle of the trekking.
 But if you do, remember to always keep all the receipts and medical reports.
-The helicopter companies in Nepal only provide services to you if you assure them payment as they will not bother to deal with your insurance company.
+The helicopter companies in Nepal only provide services to you if you assure them of payment, as they will not bother to deal with your insurance company.

 You can provide your cash grantee to the helicopter company through a credit card, your trekking agency, or the embassy.
 Then, you can file a claim with your insurer later.
-But, beware, most travel insurance does not cover extreme activities like high altitude trekking.
+But, beware, most travel insurance does not cover extreme activities like high-altitude trekking.